 Pine, pine, pine!
 It’s everywhere and good for just about everything.
 We have:

-Ponderosa Pine (Pinus Ponderosa): lighter in color and softer, ponderosa is easier to work.
+Lighter in color and softer, Ponderosa is easier to work.
 Ours comes from the Sierras as windfall or bark beetle kill.

 Also called yellow pine, is a non-native tree with very high quality lumber.

 Another widely planted non-native makes good lumber.

 Extremely frost sensitive, this southern hemisphere conifer grows with distinctive horizontal whorls of limbs along the coast.
 The knot structure makes interesting slabs.